 This includes tranexamic acid, non-steroidal anti-inflammatory drugs (NSAIDs) such as mefenamic acid, or the combined oral contraceptive (COC):

 - Tranexamic acid is a plasminogen-activator inhibitor.
 It inhibits the dissolution of thrombosis that leads to menstrual flow.
 It can reduce flow by up to 50%.
 It is most effective at reducing menstrual loss associated with IUCDs, fibroids and bleeding diathesis.
 Side-effects include nausea, vomiting and diarrhoea.
 If there is disturbance in colour vision then it should be discontinued.

-- The COC suppresses production of gonadotrophins and is thought to reduce menstrual blood loss by up to 50%.
+- The COC pill suppresses production of gonadotrophins and is thought to reduce menstrual blood loss by up to 50%.
 It can improve dysmenorrhoea, lighten periods, regulate the cycle, improve premenstrual symptoms, reduce the risk of PID and protect the ovaries and endometrium against cancer.
-A Cochrane review found a paucity of evidence surrounding the efficacy of the COC for this indication.
+A Cochrane review found insufficient evidence to determine comparative efficacy of combined hormonal contraceptives with NSAIDs, or long-course progestogens.